gunt3001/WoxTheme-FluentLight/README.md

 Wox's theme [fixes the result height to 50px](https://github.com/Wox-launcher/Wox/blob/324dc8e4cfad3a47c88bbac3fc526d6fec0dbfad/Wox/ResultListBox.xaml#L23) so I couldn't match PowerToys' design perfectly.

+PowerToys Run itself seems to be based on Wox with some heavy modifications.
+I created this theme for use with vanilla Wox.

 ## License
 MIT License © Napat R.